 He is also very concerned that more awareness is needed for the dire consequences of Climate Change and the dangers of ignoring it.

 An RYA Yachtmaster Instructor with the UK MCA commercial endorsement, Peter runs a sailing school in Sydney Australia.
-He has been a professional trainer for about 30 years and runs sail training classes on board the Sydney Australia.
-He has been a professional trainer for about 30 years and runs The Ocean Sailing Club yacht.
+He has been a professional trainer for about 30 years and runs The Ocean Sailing Club's 60 foot yacht.
 He also holds certificates in

 • Remote area first-aid